scipy.linalg.

 lowerbool, optional

-Whether to compute the upper or lower triangular Cholesky factorization (Default: upper-triangular)
+Whether to compute the upper or lower triangular Cholesky factorization.
+During decomposition, only the selected half of the matrix is referenced.
+(Default: upper-triangular)

 overwrite_abool, optional